andresgbecerra/co-induction-anguar/Interview/MySelf.md

 # Where do you see yourself in five years

 `"My goal right now is to find a position at a company where I can grow and take on new challenges over time.
-Ultimately, I'd like to assume more management responsibilities and maybe get involved in product strategy as well.
+Ultimately, I'd like to assume more management responsibilities and maybe get involved in software product strategy as well.
 But most importantly, I want to work for an organization where I can build a career."`

 [Back](#content)
 # Ask Questions